emkhan89/Console-Finances/README.md

 I added what was supposed to appear in the console.log into the HTML file just as a visual reference.

+## Deployment
+The deployed website can be accessed [here](https://emkhan89.github.io/Console-Finances/).

 ## Challenges
 There were definitely some arithmetic equations which i wasnt able to get working and broke my code, which i will need to revisit in the future.